-The following information is easily accessible to all staff:
+- The following information is easily accessible to all staff: - A copy of Tupton Primary and Nursery Academy's SEND policy and register. - Guidance on the identification of special educational needs.

-- A copy of Tupton Primary and Nursery Academy's SEND policy and register. - Guidance on the identification of special educational needs. - Practical advice and teaching strategies for types of special educational needs. - Information and strategies for individual students. - Information available through the SEND Local Offer.
+- Practical advice and teaching strategies for types of special educational needs. - Information and strategies for individual students. - The Schools' SEND information report. - Information available through the SEND Local Offer.